Former Belgrade Main railway station: Criticism of shut down

-Nenad Kecman, executive manager of the Serbian Railways stated that none of the objections or suggestions by the experts from the railway transportation branch were adopted by the city administration.
-New system will marginalize the railway transportation, he added, claiming that the professionals are against both closing of the station, as the entire city gravitates to it, and the planned demolition, or adaptation into the pedestrian bridge, of the Old Railway Bridge.
-Saying that such a luxurious complex, like the planned Belgrade Waterfront, can't function without some kind of a railway system, especially for connecting it to the airport, the experts insisted on keeping the old station in at least diminished capacity, but city refused that, claiming that the investors from the United Arab Emirates, which are partners in the Belgrade Waterfront project, rejected any idea of a railway.
+Nenad Kecman, executive manager of the Serbian Railways, stated that none of the objections or suggestions by experts from the railway transportation branch were adopted by the city administration.
+The new system will marginalize railway transportation, he added, claiming that the professionals are against both the closing of the station, as the entire city gravitates to it, and the planned demolition or adaptation into a pedestrian bridge of the Old Railway Bridge.
+Saying that such a luxurious complex like the planned Belgrade Waterfront cannot function without some kind of a railway system, especially for connecting it to the airport, the experts insisted on keeping the old station in at least a diminished capacity, but the city refused that, claiming that the investors from the United Arab Emirates, who are partners in the Belgrade Waterfront project, rejected any idea of a railway.

 Architect Bojan Kovačević, president of the Academy of Architecture of Serbia, labeled the hastiness in pushing the Belgrade Waterfront agenda - like the closing of the Main Railway Station even though the new railway facilities weren't finished - as the "raping" of Belgrade.
 Smaller protests against the shut down were organized in the final period, including the day of the closing.

 Architecture and protection

-The building is constructed after the railway stations of the big European countries and is a monumental edifice.
+The building is constructed in the fashion of railway stations of major European countries and is a monumental edifice.
 The project was drafted by the Austrian architect Wilhelm von Flattich, while the definite elaboration of the project was done by Dragiša Milutinović.
 The contractors were the companies of Neischloss and Freind.

-At the time of the construction, the building represented one of the most monumental buildings and the symbols of royal capital of that time.
-It is one of the first railway stations in Serbia, whose design included a specific architectural program and contents adapted to the European technical achievements.
-It is designed in the style of academism, as a representative edifice, with the dynamic floor plan.
+At the time of the construction, the building represented one of the most monumental buildings and the symbols of royal capital of the time.
+It is one of the first railway stations in Serbia, whose design included a specific architectural program and contents adapted to European technical achievements.
+It is designed in the style of academism, as a representative edifice, with a dynamic floor plan.
 The central classicist projection of the main entrance with the triangular tympanum dominates over the architectural composition.
-With its specific solutions, the building stands as a proof of the technical and architectural development of Serbia in the last decades of the 19th century.
+With its specific solutions, the building stands as proof of the technical and architectural development of Serbia in the last decades of the 19th century.

-From 1980, a Tito's Blue Train locomotive was put on open display next to the railway station entrance.
+On 10 April 1984, a Tito's Blue Train steam locomotive (1947-1978) was put on open display next to the railway station entrance.
+It was produced in 1947 in the "MÁVAG" factory in Budapest and was declared a memorial under the administration of the Railway Museum as the only one of its kind in Serbia.
+With all the changes regarding the station building and the Sava Square, in February 2022 it was announced that it will be relocated behind the building, on the track No. 1.
+By October 2023 the locomotive was not removed and was left to the elements, deteriorating a lot.

-The building was declared a cultural monument in 1981 and the cultural monument of great importance in 1983.
+The building was declared a cultural monument in 1981, and a cultural monument of great importance in 1983.